Season and hope on hold for Nats fans as MLB lockout delays Opening Day

 “They could play two games and I’ll be there, because look, we waited 34 years to get a team back here,” Peters said.
 “It gives you a feeling like no other when you can attach yourself to the home team, which we didn’t have for 34 years.
 And now we do and that’s something you can cherish as a baseball fan.”

 Peters has had as much fun as anyone at Nationals games.
-Seven years ago he decided to dress up as Captain Obvious, a character from a commercial, wearing a white captain’s outfit complete with epaulets and a red sash with Captain Obvious stenciled on it.
+Seven years ago he decided to dress up as Captain Obvious, a character from a commercial, wearing a white captain’s outfit complete with epaulets and a red sash with Obvious stenciled on it.
 The team’s losing years didn’t bother him.
 And he shared its joyful 2019 title run with his dad, Pete, who took him to his first baseball game 53 years ago.

 But it was the games he went to near the end of last season that probably mean more to him than any.
 In April of last year, a few days after attending his daughter’s wedding, Peters was diagnosed with covid.
 It almost killed him.
 He was intubated and put in a coma.
 He went into the University of Virginia hospital in April and got out in July.
 The doctors and nurses who helped him asked what his goal was in getting better.